 Among other significant paintings by Lowry in the sale were Church Street Clitheroe painted in 1964 which sold for £236,500 and Sudden Illness from 1920 which made £176,500.
 In all, 18 works by Lowry were sold for a combined total of over £1,760,000

 L.S.
 Lowry, one of the best loved British painters of the 20th Century, had an isolated upbringing in northern England.
 He spent many solitary early years in the leafy Manchester suburb of Victoria Park, Rusholm, later moving to the town of Pendlebury which was the inspiration for his industrial scenes.
-He is particularly recognized for his trademark 'matchstick men' represented in desolate industrial and urban landscapes.
+He is particularly recognised for his trademark 'matchstick men' represented in desolate industrial and urban landscapes.

 Although Steps at Wick was widely exhibited both in Edinburgh and London during the 1960s and 1970s it has been in a private collection for over 20 years.